George Brandis: Abbott government

-Freedom of Speech and Section 18C
+Freedom of speech and Section 18C

-The Abbott Government took a proposal to amend the Racial Discrimination Act to the 2013 Federal Election.
+The Abbott government took a proposal to amend the Racial Discrimination Act to the 2013 Federal Election.
 The Government argued that the Act unduly restricted free speech in Australia, by making "insult" and "offence" the test for breach of the law.
-As Attorney-General, Brandis argued the case for amending the Keating Government's controversial Section 18C of the Act.
+As Attorney-General, Brandis argued the case for amending the Keating government's controversial Section 18C of the Act.
 In March 2013, Brandis released draft amendments for community consultation, and announced that the proposed changes would "strengthen the Act's protections against racism, while at the same time removing provisions which unreasonably limit freedom of speech."
-After community consultation, the Government was unable to secure support for changes to the Act from the Senate, and the Abbott Government shelved the proposal.
+After community consultation, the Government was unable to secure support for changes to the Act from the Senate, and the Abbott government shelved the proposal.
 The draft amendments had met with criticism from the ALP, Liberal MP Ken Wyatt, and an alliance of racial minority representatives including Jewish lobby groups concerned with holocaust denials in the media.

 Brandis did not support the Labor government's proposed media reforms in 2013, and was outspoken in support of greater press freedom, particularly for Andrew Bolt who was found to have breached racial vilification laws in commenting on Indigenous Australians of mixed-race descent.

 As Attorney-General in 2014, Brandis furthered his push to amend the RDA, in part to allow media commentators such as Andrew Bolt greater freedom of expression, and to legally ensure that "people do have a right to be bigots".
-Brandis labelled Bolt's comments on mixed descent aboriginals, found by the Federal Court to be racial vilification, as ‘quite reasonable’, although the federal court found Bolt violated the RDA and the plaintiffs were awarded an apology and legal costs.
+Brandis labelled Bolt's comments on mixed descent Aboriginal people, found by the Federal Court to be racial vilification, as "quite reasonable", although the federal court found Bolt violated the RDA and the plaintiffs were awarded an apology and legal costs.
 Professor Marcia Langton was a vocal public critic of Brandis's proposed repeal of the part of the RDA on which the Bolt case was based.

-In 2017, Brandis condemned Pauline Hanson for wearing a Burqa in the Senate Chamber, explaining her 'stunt' ridiculed the Muslim community and mocked its religious garments, and he cautioned her against the offence she might cause to the religious sensibilities of Muslim Australians.
+In 2017, Brandis condemned Pauline Hanson for wearing a Burqa in the Senate Chamber, explaining her "stunt" ridiculed the Muslim community and mocked its religious garments, and he cautioned her against the offence she might cause to the religious sensibilities of Muslim Australians.